webiny/docs.webiny.com/docs/api-development/commodo/introduction.md

   }),
   age: number(),
   isAwesome: boolean(),
-  about: fields({
-    value: {},
-    instanceOf: AnimalSettings
+  about: fields({ instanceOf: AnimalSettings })
-  })
 })();

-// Now that we have a model defined, like any other function, we can instantiate it. const animal = new Animal();
+// Now that we have a model defined, we can instantiate it. const animal = new Animal();

 // In the following code, note the "populate" and "validate" methods.